A Decade Later, AT&T Stadium Still Represents the Future of the NFL

 “HKS took the vision of the Jones family and turned it into something, very, very special that I don’t think will ever be duplicated,” he said.
 “It’s one of a kind.”

 To further the team’s brand, some things in the Cowboys former legendary home, Texas Stadium in nearby Irving, needed to be included in the new structure.
 For example, the dome shape of AT&T is an upgraded design characteristic carried over from Texas Stadium – which was imploded in April 2010.
-Unlike what he termed the “engineered dome” of the old stadium’s roof, Trubey said the AT&T structure is a “smooth, beautiful dome that is a compound curve.
-We took a long time and a great deal of care refining that shape.”
+And unlike the “engineered dome” of the old stadium’s roof, the AT&T structure is a dome that is a compound curve.

-And then Trubey said, there was the iconic hole in the roof of Texas Stadium.
-Even though AT&T Stadium has a retractable roof, bringing the hole to it was an absolute must.
-So Trubey said HKS designed the new stadium so that when the roof is open, the opening has the exact same shape as the old Texas Stadium opening, including its rounded corners.
+And then there was the iconic hole in the roof of Texas Stadium.
+Even though AT&T Stadium has a retractable roof, bringing the hole to it was an absolute must for America’s Team.
+So HKS architects designed the new stadium so that when the roof is open, the opening has the exact same shape as the old Texas Stadium opening, including its rounded corners.

 That’s what the Minnesota Vikings were looking for when they needed to build a new stadium.
 They wanted their new place to have an outdoor look and feel to it, an obviously difficult challenge in frigid Minnesota.
 HKS designers came up with a unique single-ridge slanted roof (symbolic of the region’s historic Nordic past) and decided to use a clear material called ETFE to let in the sunlight through the roof.

 Meanwhile, other NFL owners took notice.
-When the Rams decided to bail out of St. Louis for Los Angeles, they called on HKS to build their new stadium, which will also serve as the home for the former San Diego Chargers when they move a few miles north next season.
-It’s well-known that Rams owner Stan Kroenke and Jerry Jones are good friends, so it surprised few that he would tap HKS to design the new facility – and do it in a way that might be even more eye-popping — and definitely more expensive — than his Texas buddy’s $1.2 billion playhouse.
+When the Rams decided to bail out of St. Louis for Los Angeles, they called on HKS to build their new stadium.
+It’s well-known that Rams owner Stan Kroenke and Jerry Jones are good friends, so it surprised few that Kroenke tapped HKS to design SoFi Stadium – and do it in a way that might be even more eye-popping — and definitely more expensive — than his Texas buddy’s $1.2 billion playhouse.

 An Eternal Legacy

-Despite the uniqueness of the California stadium, HKS designers intend that it will bear some major architectural similarities to other HKS projects that Trubey said have become the firm’s calling card.
+Despite the uniqueness of the California stadium, HKS designers intended it to bear some major architectural similarities to other HKS projects that have become the firm’s calling card and add to the fan experience.
+Those similarities include clarity of structural expression and transparency.
+Indeed, a hallmark of any HKS-designed stadium is the ability to see into, and through, the structure.

-NBC’s Gaudelli is no architect but he recognizes something, too — the eternal legacy of the HKS-designed AT&T Stadium and what it has meant, and will always mean to the NFL, which is celebrating its 100th anniversary this year.
+NBC’s Gaudelli is no architect but he recognizes something, too — the eternal legacy of the HKS-designed AT&T Stadium and what it has meant, and will always mean to the NFL, which celebrated its 100th anniversary in 2019.

 “You could do a three-hour show on just the stadium alone,” Gaudelli said.
 “It not only doesn’t get old; it just gets better.
 The Jones’ innovation sparked a lot of innovation throughout the league.
 If not for the Joneses, who knows if any of these others would have been done.”